 If the student or Australian Apprentice cannot provide evidence:

-• Advise them that Services Australia will attempt to locate their parent(s)
+tell them that Services Australia will attempt to locate their parent(s)

-• Obtain information from them to help with identification searches of their parent(s).
+obtain information from them to help with identification searches of their parent(s).
 For example, date of birth, other names, last known address or last employer

-• Contacting relatives who may know where the parent(s) are
+contacting relatives who may know where the parent(s) are

-• Attempt to locate the parent's record in Customer First.
+attempting to locate the parent's record in Customer First.
 This is permitted under the privacy rules as the record is being accessed for the purpose of assessing a claim from a third party

-Note: If a record is found, no information is to be shared with the student under privacy rules
+Note: if a record is found, no information is to be shared with the student under privacy rules.

 If the parent(s) cannot be located, the student or Australian Apprentice is eligible for independence due to their parent(s) being unable to exercise parental responsibilities.

 If the parent(s) have a history of going missing, consider the period they have been uncontactable and the likelihood of return.
-See Resources page for an example
+See Resources page for an example.

 The student or Australian Apprentice is not eligible for independence under the category their parents cannot exercise parental responsibilities.
 However, they may be independent as an orphan.